Effective August 2, 2021

 ED COVID-19 Suspected/Confirmed Patients: No visitors.
 For an end-of-life situation, a patient may have two designated visitors.

-We ask that visitors who meet these visitation guidelines refrain from visiting
+We ask that individuals who meet these visitation guidelines refrain from visiting:

 Temperature of 100 degrees F or higher